Eschatologue/CM_wiki/docs/class/rogue/index.md

 ### Level 18: Elusive

 You're so evasive that attackers rarely gain the upper hand against you.
-No attack roll can have Advantage against you unless you have the Incapacitated condition.
+No attack roll can have **:d20-adv: Advantage**{ .d20 } against you unless you have the Incapacitated condition.

 ### Level 19: Epic Boon